 - Simple to use and deploy.

-To mellow down the selecting headaches— we have handpicked some of the best eCommerce building platforms for your store.
-Here’re the four most popular eCommerce designing platforms:
+To mellow down the selecting headaches— we have handpicked some of the best eCommerce platforms with their features for your store.
+Here’re the seven most popular eCommerce designing platforms:

 Perhaps easiest of the lot— Shopify-based eCommerce stores are easy to create and customize.
 Experts or beginners, it offers an unbiased seamless developing experience to everyone.
 Currently, there are more than 500,000 Shopify stores, and the numbers are expanding— thanks to its complete eCommerce solution.